 HOME Act of 2019

 The Housing, Opportunity, Mobility, and Equity Act of 2019 (HOME Act) was introduced by Rep. James Clyburn, House Majority Whip, in October 2019.
-The legislation would direct CDBG and Surface Transportation Block Grant recipients to create plans to increase the affordable housing stock through inclusive zoning policies.
+The legislation would direct CDBG and Surface Transportation Block Grant recipients to create plans on increasing the affordable housing stock through inclusive zoning policies.
 The bill would also establish a credit for low-income renters to better access quality housing.

 Bill text is available here.
 A companion bill was introduced in the upper chamber by Sen. Cory Booker.